cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/magic.md

 - `BRAWL` - Allows characters with the Brawler trait to cast the spell (otherwise they cannot)

+- `DUPE_SOUND` - Allows a spell to play multiple of the same sound (i.e. a sound for each target affected)

 - `NO_FAIL` - this spell cannot fail when you cast it

 #### Currently Implemented Effects and special rules